rayoub/rupee/README.md

 Unfortunately, the postgres COPY command does not except relative directories.

 Once you have a database for RUPEE set up, run the y_create_all.sql script.
+This script will only create SQL objects.
+It will not populate any tables.
 Within the __psql__ command line tool provided by postgres, this can be done with the following command:

 ```